We serve our clients through quality customer service, extensive hardwood flooring experience, and reliable scheduling and project completion.

-Please contact us to schedule an estimate or to speak with our friendly and knowledgeable staff about your hardwood flooring needs.
+Please contact us to schedule a hardwood flooring estimate or to speak with our friendly and knowledgeable staff about your hardwood flooring needs.

 Maintenance, Floor Care Products and Chair Glides are available at the Showroom.

 Protect your floor with prevention.
 Dirt, grit, and sand are woods biggest enemies, they act like sandpaper on the finish, creating scratches and dulling the shine.
 Place floor mats or rugs at entrances to catch these particles.
 Rubber backing on rugs will not harm floors unless they have PVC in them.
 Rugs which include PVC on the label can cause discoloration of the floor.

 To further prevent nicks and scratches, avoid dragging furniture across the floor when moving it, lift it instead.
 Placing felt contacts or chair glides under the legs of chairs and tables can help to eliminate the problem.

 For regular maintenance of wood floors, use a broom with fine, exploded ends to trap dust and grit or dust mop with a 12-to-18-inch cotton head.
 Do not use a mop treatment when dust mopping.
 Vacuums with brush attachments may be used, however, do not use a vacuum with a beater bar.

 When damp mopping your floor use only water and neutral-pH cleaners made specifically for hardwood floors.
 We recommend Woodwise Hardwood Floor Cleaner.
 Never use products that may leave an oil or wax residue as this may cause adhesion problems when maintenance coats of finish are applied.

 Mix water and cleaner in a pail first.
 Never pour water directly onto the wood floor.
 Dip a soft cloth or rag mop into the mixture, wring thoroughly and apply to the floor.
 Premixed cleaner in spray bottles can be used for quick touch-ups.